Elisabeth T. Vasko, Ph.D.Assistant Professor

 Elisabeth T. Vasko joined the theology faculty at Duquesne University in the fall of 2009.
 She earned her PhD in theology from Loyola University Chicago.
-Her research and teaching interests are in the area of Christian systematic theology, with a focus on feminist studies.
-In particular, she is concerned with the way in which theologies of sin and redemption frame attention to suffering in view of systematic injustices, especially gender-based violence.
+Her research and teaching interests are in the areas of christology and theological anthropology, with a focus on theological engagement of systematic injustices along the lines of race, class, and gender.

 Undergraduate:Theological Views of the Person; Women and Christianity.

 Graduate: Dr. Vasko teaches Ph.D. and M.A seminars in her fields of specialization